The Button Factory: 2020s

 In January 2020, the owners of the Button Factory, Paraic Dunning and Paul Clinton of Nottub Limited, applied to subdivide the main auditorium to create a smaller, 127.4-square-metre venue upstairs.
 They argued this would meet growing demand from promoters following closures of venues such as the Tivoli Theatre and Andrews Lane Theatre, and would allow two events to run concurrently, including space for emerging Irish artists.
 The application warned the venue could face closure if it could not adapt to market conditions, while denying any intent to convert the space into a 'super pub'.

 In October 2021, a new club night called Centre Point launched at the Button Factory, coinciding with the easing of COVID-19 restrictions that allowed nightclubs to reopen at full capacity.
 The organisers described the venture as a revitalisation of one of the city's long-standing music venues, aiming to restore Dublin’s clubbing culture after nearly two years of closures.
 The opening night featured George FitzGerald and marked the start of a dedicated club space at the venue.

-As of the 2020s, the Button Factory comprises three performance spaces: The Main Room (550 capacity), Centrepoint Club and Crowbar Terrace.
+As of the 2020s, the Button Factory comprises three performance spaces: The Main Room (550 capacity), Centrepoint Club and Curveball.
 It won IMRO’s Dublin Venue of the Year award in 2025.